Department of Microbiology and Cell Biology

 Email: mcb@montana.edu

 The Department of Microbiology and Cell Biology (MCB) conducts one of the premier infectious disease research programs in the Northwest, as demonstrated by the success of our faculty in competing nationally for extramural grant funding and publishing high-impact papers.
-Research funding comes from a range of sources such as the National Institutes of Health, US Department of Agriculture, National Science Foundation and the Montana Agricultural Experimental Station among others.
+Research funding comes from various sources, such as the National Institutes of Health, the US Department of Agriculture, the National Science Foundation, and the Montana Agricultural Experimental Station.
 Over the past five years, MCB averaged over $6 million for annual research expenditures.
 MCB is also home to an NIH Center of Biomedical Research Excellence in Zoonotic and Emerging Infectious Diseases, which provides substantial core facilities and training opportunities for junior investigators.
-MCB is housed in a state-of-the-art facility with core laboratories for flow cytometry, cell biology, and molecular sciences, as well as pathogen containment facilities for small (BSL-3) and large animal research (ABSL-2).
+MBI is housed in a state-of-the-art facility with core laboratories for flow cytometry, cell biology, molecular sciences, and pathogen containment facilities for small (BSL-3) and large animal research (ABSL-2).
 Instrumentation suites house equipment for DNA sequencing, genomic analysis, flow cytometry and cell sorting, and confocal microscopy.

 We are truly unique in our close proximity to Yellowstone National Park.
-On our doorstep is one of the most exciting microbial ecosystems in North America, ripe with opportunities to discover new microbial life forms and contribute to major biotechnological advances.
-Many of our undergraduate and graduated students conduct research in the Park under the mentoring of our distinguished faculty.
+On our doorstep is one of North America's most exciting microbial ecosystems, ripe with opportunities to discover new microbial life forms and contribute to significant biotechnological advances.
+Many of our undergraduate and graduate students conduct research in the Park under the mentoring of our distinguished faculty.

-Weekly seminars are offered by the department and the Frank N. Nelson Distinguished Lecture Series brings many accomplished scientists to Montana State University.
+The department offers weekly seminars, and the Frank N. Nelson Distinguished Lecture Series brings many accomplished scientists to Montana State University.

 Admission

-The Graduate Committee, MBC faculty, and the MBC head will decide on the acceptability of all applicants.
-The Graduate Committee will serve as the adviser for all students accepted into the program during their first year of study.
+For detailed information, refer to the department pages' Admission Policies and Application Requirements sections: https://www.montana.edu/mbi/graduates/GradSchoolAppInfo.html.
+The Graduate Core Committee, MCB faculty, and the MCB head will decide on the acceptability of all applicants.
+The Graduate Core Committee will serve as the "adviser" for all students accepted into the program during their first year of study.

 Research